Learn all about seed packets! From determinate vs. indeterminate to heirlooms and hybrids. Learn to read, sow, and grow with confidence.

 - The cultivar/variety (Catskill).

-- The name of the seed company, in this case it’s Mike the Gardener Enterprises, and contact information.
+- The name of the seed company and their contact information.
 Some companies have a website that points to growing information.

-Ever brand of seed has a slightly different way of laying out their seed descriptions, but this is what you should find on the back of your seed packet.
+Every brand of seed has a slightly different way of laying out its seed descriptions, but this is what you should find on the back of your seed packet.

 - Gives a brief description of the plant.
 It may tell you what this variety is best used for.
-In this example, it offers growing tips and lets me know it’s good fresh or frozen.
+In this example, it offers growing tips and lets me know if it’s good—fresh or frozen.

 - The planting chart for these particular seeds.
-The chart tell you how many days it normally takes for these seeds to germinate (7-14 days), how many days after germination the brussels sprouts will be ready to harvest (100-110 days), how deep to sow the seeds (½”), and how far to space them out (30″ between rows / 2″ between plants).
+The chart tells you how many days it normally takes for these seeds to germinate (7-14 days), how many days after germination the Brussels sprouts will be ready to harvest (100-110 days), how deep to sow the seeds (½”), and how far to space them out (30″ between rows / 2″ between plants).

 - A suggestions/care section.
 Not all seed packets will have this.
 It gives you suggestions for growing this particular vegetable.

 - When to harvest since the harvest date is merely an estimate.
-There are some vegetables that are important to know signs of harvest for.
+There are some vegetables that are important to know the signs of maturity.
 Broccoli is a great example.
-One day it’s too soon and a few days later, it’s too late.
+One day, it’s too soon, and a few days later, it’s too late.